-Why Do You Need a Penetration Test?
+Why Do You Need a Penetration Testing?

-There are three main kinds of penetration testing: Black Box, White Box and Grey Box.
+There are three main kinds of security penetration testing: Black Box, White Box and Grey Box.
 All of them have their own benefits and drawbacks.

-Which one is best for you?
+Which penetration testing services are best for you?

-The Scope of a Penetration Test
+The Scope of a Penetration Testing

 Is Penetration Testing risky?

 No. Security penetration testing is completely safe when done by an experienced and qualified professional.
 Conducting a pen test requires surgical precision and is akin to walking through a minefield– there are many pitfalls and traps that only a licensed penetration tester can observe and avoid.
 For example, incorrectly planned attacks can increase system outages.
 Incorrectly defined scope of IP addresses in a network pentest may lead to intrusion into a network outside your organization, resulting in legal liabilities.
 Finally, unscrupulous individuals may misuse the data that they accessed while conducting the pen test.

 In short, penetration testing is a sophisticated task that requires expertise in several technical areas, cyber threat intelligence, quick thinking, out of the box problem solving and high ethical standards.
 That's why you should choose third party pen testing services only after careful research.

 All DIESEC penetration testers are proven, high-qualified specialists, with rich hands-on experience and the most authoritative certifications in this area – CEH, OSCP, CISA, and more.
 The hundreds of penetration testings that we have successfully conducted are the best evidence that you can trust our specialists!